Haraway's manifesto is fairly infamous in the social sciences.

 Haraway defines a cyborg as "a cybernetic organism, a hybrid of machine and organism, a creature of social reality as well as a creature of fiction"

 They are "creatures simultaneously animal and machine, who populate worlds ambiguously natural and crafted"

-She suggests that in our current times (she wrote this in the late 1980s) "we are all chimeras; theorized and fabricated hybrids of machine and organism"
+Suggests that in our current times "we are all chimeras; theorized and fabricated hybrids of machine and organism"

-Throughout the history of western science and politics, the division with organisms and machines has been a "border war"
+Throughout the history of western science and politics, the division between organisms and machines has been a "border war"

 This war emerges from the same traditions that brought us racism, sexism, capitalist gender divisions, the idea of "progress," the appropriation of nature as a resource for culture, and a tendency to reproduce the self from the reflections of The Other